gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 ##### !question

-Throughout the course we emphasize the need to be empathetic and understanding to users, within your organization and through engagements with stakeholders.
-Which common misconceptions and correlating root causes that may be causing pushback?
+From the list below select all answers that explain why change is difficult and common misconceptions that can impede change and cause pushback?

 ##### !end-question